Facts about Saint Jude

 #2.
 What rite traces its origins to Saint Jude Thaddaeus?

 #3.
 Where is the Nationwide Center of Saint Jude Devotions located?

 #6.
 What apostles is Jude often mistaken for?

-#10.
-Saint Jude is the patron saint of desperate cases and lost causes in what church?
+#8.
+The devotion to Jude as the patron saint of desperate causes started during what century?

 FAQs about Saint Jude

 St. Jude’s feast day is the 28th of October.

 Resources Facts about Saint Jude